Colin Cameron (Malawian politician): Biography

 In the 1964 elections Cameron was re-elected, the only European to be elected as an MCP candidate.
 Following the elections, he was appointed Minister of Works, and was the only European member of the first post-independence cabinet.

 However, on 29 July 1964 Cameron resigned from the cabinet, the first of several resignations and dismissals that led to the Cabinet Crisis.
 His resignation was a protest against Banda seeking to reintroduce preventative detention, which he had previously criticised the British authorities for using.
 Banda offered Cameron's portfolio to Peter Moxon, but Moxon refused to take as he also opposed the detention measures.
 In late August Cameron was contacted by Minister of Labour Willie Chokani, who told him that Banda had resigned and Cameron was included in the new government to be sworn in the following day.
 However, as he was about to travel to Zomba, Cameron heard on the radio that Banda would not be resigning.

 Cameron subsequently returned to legal practice, and represented former Minister of Education Henry Masauko Blasius Chipembere in a high court case against Banda.
 However, this resulted in him having to leave Malawi in November 1964 for his own safety, and he returned to Scotland to continue working as a lawyer, establishing his own practice in Irvine.

 After multi-party politics was reintroduced to Malawi in the 1990s, Cameron was invited to become the Honorary Consul of Malawi in Scotland by new President Bakili Muluzi.
+In 2017 he was invited by the President to celebrate the anniversary of Malawi's independence exactly 60 years after he had arrived.
+He was the only surviving member of Malawi's first cabinet.